 LAW 7510r.
 Civil Rights (2–3).
-Prerequisites: LAW 5501 and 5502.
-Focus on selected federal statues enacted to remedy violations of federal constitutional rights.
+This course focuses on selected federal statues enacted to remedy violations of federal constitutional rights.
 The principal Reconstruction Era Statues, 42 U.S.C.
 Sections 1981, 1982, and 1983, are examined in depth.
 May be repeated to a maximum of five (5) semester hours.

 LAW 7511r.
 First Amendment (2–3).
 Prerequisites: LAW 5501 and 5502.
 A study of First Amendment principles and their application in modern areas of communications practice.
 The course will develop theory, explore policy considerations, and expose students to parties that have participated in several significant media law cases.
 May be repeated to a maximum of five semester hours.